top of page

 My practice is rooted in empowerment, compassion, and connection.

-I specialise in working with anxiety and depression, identity, self-esteem, relationships and LGBTQ+ wellbeing—My aim is that you feel seen, heard, and supported exactly as you are.
+I specialise in working with identity, self-esteem, relationships and LGBTQ+ wellbeing—My aim is that you feel seen, heard, and supported exactly as you are.

 Are there any conditions or people you cannot work with?

-Therapy with me would not be suitable for those in active mental health crisis, those who have a psychiatric disorder and are experiencing psychotic episodes, those involved in heavy drug or alcohol use.
+Therapy with me would not be suitable for those in active mental health crisis, those who have a psychiatric disorder or are experiencing psychotic episodes, those involved in heavy drug or alcohol use.
+Therapists registered with BACP are ethically bound to work only within their areas of competence and training and for the duty of care to clients it is important that the right care is accessed.

 Where and how do you work?